basho-labs/little_riak_book/en/04-operators.md

   21 transfers from 'A@10.0.1.1' to 'B@10.0.1.2'
 ```

-Making changes to cluster membership can be fairly resource intensive, so Riak defaults to
+Making changes to cluster membership can be fairly resource intensive,
-only performing 2 transfers at a time.
-You can choose to alter this `transfer-limit` from
+so Riak defaults to only performing 2 transfers at a time.
+You can
-the `riak-admin`, but bear in mind the higher the number, the greater normal operations
+choose to alter this `transfer-limit` using `riak-admin`, but bear in
+mind the higher the number, the greater normal operations will be
-will be impinged.
+impinged.

 At this point, if you find a mistake in the plan, you have the chance to `clear` it and try
 again.
 When you are ready, `commit` the cluster to enact the plan.